SAP-samples/teched2023-XP160/exercises/exercise1/README.md

 terraform plan
 ```

 You should see a list of the planned steps for the Terraform script.
+If not check the error message and see if your terraform configuration is complete.
+If not adjust further and try again after a `terraform init -upgrade`.

 > **Note** - If you get an error message here, this means, that you might not have completed the steps before correctly.